AIP-143

 Fields representing currency must use ISO-4217 currency codes, such as USD or CHF, and the field must be called currency_code.

-Note: For representing an amount of money in a particular currency, rather than the currency code itself, use google.protobuf.Money.
+Note: For representing an amount of money in a particular currency, rather than the currency code itself, use google.type.Money.

 Language